steemit/devportal-tutorials-js/tutorials/26_create_account/README.md

 # Create an account

-_In this tutorial, we will create Steem account using Steemconnect as well as with Client-side signing method._
+_Create Steem account using Steemconnect as well as with client-side signing._

 This tutorial runs on the main Steem blockchain.
 And accounts queried/searched are real accounts and creator account show have sufficient liquid balance to create new account.